egiberne/free-colored-markers/docs/README.md

 ## 📝 Summary

+ Build a set of Colored Markers using HTML and CSS.

 > ℹ️ **Note:**

 ## 🧩 Features

-- Learn the
-- Learn the
+- Learn the  CSS Colors

 ## 🔧 Requirements